plone/plone.app.caching/docs/caching-proxies.rst

   ``Image`` types.

 Files and images created (or customised) in the ZMI are purged automatically when modified.
-Files managed through the ResourceRegistries do not need purging, since they have "stable" URLs.
 To purge Plone content when modified (or removed), you must select the content types in the control panel.
 By default, only the ``File`` and ``Image`` types are purged.